 This course examines representative plays from Shakespeare's comedies, histories, tragedies, and later romances.
 Students will read selected plays and will view filmed performances of the plays.
 Literary, cultural, and performance considerations of the plays will be examined.
-Students may repeat the course once for credit as ENGL 261 when new plays are offered.
 Prerequisite(s): ENGL 151.